gwetchen/TurtleRestoDruidResources/readme.md

 # Gearplanner/Browser:
 This is a great tool for getting an idea of what items are available and to plan your gearing.
-Make sure to switch it to restoration druid and to change the statweights to fit your spec if you want to make use of the score feature.
+Make sure to switch it to Restoration Druid and to change the statweights to fit your spec if you want to make use of the score feature.
 For example, I would value crit near or at 0 when playing a rejuv-tree spec.
 You can find it here:
 <a target="_blank" rel="noopener noreferrer" href="https://pepopo978.gitlab.io/twow-gear-planner/">pepopo978.gitlab.io/twow-gear-planner</a>